openfaas/config-checker/README.md

 ## How it works

-You deploy a one-time Kubernetes job that runs some queries against the Kubernetes API using a limited RBAC definition.
-The results are printed to the pod's logs and it's completely offline.
+You deploy a one-time Kubernetes job that runs some queries against the Kubernetes API using [a limited RBAC definition](https://github.com/openfaas/config-checker/blob/master/artifacts/rbac.yaml).
+The results are printed to the pod's logs.

+It's completely offline.
 There is no call-home or data transferred to any third-party.

 You must email the results to us, or attach them to a Slack conversation.